Conservation of American bison: Contemporary approach

 The development of conservation biology included the restoration of ecological processes with an emphasis on the impact upon the ecosystem beyond the importance of the bison at the level of an individual species.
 The grazing of bison is important to soil, vegetation and overall ecological balance.
 Prairie ecosystems were maintained by a pattern of disturbance caused by natural wildfire and grazing by bison, a pattern which is called pyric herbivory.
-Before the 1800s, bison were a keystone species for the native shortgrass prairie habitat as their grazing pressure altered the food web and landscapes in ways that improve biodiversity.
-Ecocultural bison conservation concurrently pursued species conservation, restoration of ecological processes, and support of the traditional human use of natural resources.
-An ecocultural approach addresses the unique historical connection between bison and indigenous peoples, and the iconic status of bison for Canada and the United States.
-Many tribes and First Nations seek to establish and manage their own bison herds, to rescue and sustain cultural practices and sacred rituals, promote food security, and nourish cultural identity.

 US Department of the Interior Bison Conservation Initiative

-The US Department of the Interior (DOI) is the principal conservation agency of the United States and is responsible for the majority of the nationally owned public lands as well as its natural and cultural resources The DOI manages approximately one third of North America's bison in conservation herds.
-The National Park Service (NPS), US Fish and Wildlife Service (USFWS), and Bureau of Land Management (BLM) lands support appropriately 11,000 bison in 19 herds across 12 states.
+The US Department of the Interior (DOI) is the principal conservation agency of the United States and is responsible for the majority of the nationally owned public lands as well as its natural and cultural resources.
+The DOI manages approximately one-third of North America's bison in conservation herds.
+The National Park Service (NPS), US Fish and Wildlife Service (USFWS), and Bureau of Land Management (BLM) lands support approximately 11,000 bison in 19 herds across 12 states.
 Together with the Bureau of Indian Affairs and the US Geological Survey, these DOI agencies promote bison conservation and shared stewardship.
 The 2008 issuance of the Bison Conservation Initiative (BCI) chartered the DOI Bison Working Groupon (BWG), an interagency group comprising representatives of the National Park Service, U.S. Fish and Wildlife Service, Bureau of Land Management, Bureau of Indian Affairs, and the U.S. Geological Survey.
 The Bison Conservation Initiative (BCI) was updated and adopted in May 2020.
 BWG, in conserving bison as wildlife, manages bison around principles and practices that maintain the wild character of bison, minimizes artificial selection, and allows forces of natural selection to operate, including competition for breeding.
 Using a metapopulation management strategy maintains genetic diversity and integrity through an interagency, science-based approach to restore gene flow across DOI bison conservation herds.
 The DOI works with conservation partners, states, tribes, nations, and non-governmental organizations (NGOs), to maintain large, wide-ranging, multi-jurisdictional bison herds on appropriate large landscapes.

-Three free-ranging herds are managed by the National Park Service in the Grand Canyon, Grand Tetons, and Yellowstone national parks.
+Three free-ranging herds are managed by the National Park Service in the Grand Canyon, Grand Tetons, and Yellowstone National Parks.
 Yellowstone National Park is the only place in the United States where bison have lived continuously since prehistoric times.
 The Grand Tetons and Yellowstone herds have minimal cattle gene introgression but are not disease-free.
-The Grand Canyon herd is disease free but has known cattle gene introgression.
+The Grand Canyon herd is disease-free but has known cattle gene introgression.